 It offers spacious pre-war apartments and a variety of single-family homes.
 Most houses have either front or backyards, but modern high-rises are not as common.

-The other neighborhoods in Southern Queens like Middle Village, Maspbeth and Glendale tend to be very affordable and heavy on suburban-style single-family homes.
+The other neighborhoods in Southern Queens like Middle Village, Maspeth and Glendale tend to be very affordable and heavy on suburban-style single-family homes.

-While Maspbeth is more industrial, with several large factory headquarters, Middle Village and Glendale are quieter.
+While Maspeth is more industrial, with several large factory headquarters, Middle Village and Glendale are quieter.

-These areas tend to have less apartment buildings than other neighborhoods in Queens, but rentals in a family home are common.
+These areas tend to have fewer apartment buildings than other neighborhoods in Queens, but rentals in a family home are common.